 To learn more about how Hort Innovation makes investment decisions, watch the video below or scroll down for more information.

-What is the macadamia Strategic Investment Plan?
+What is the apple and pear Strategic Investment Plan?

-What is the macadamia Annual Investment Plan?
+What is the apple and pear Annual Investment Plan?

 AIPs are developed each year by Hort Innovation, informed by the SIP and then discussed with the industry consultation panels for feedback and prioritisation.
 Investment decisions will be guided by the industry SIP and prioritised based on potential industry impact, as well as availability of levy funds.